Our top pick for

-There are currently 4.6 million Royalty Pharma shares held short by investors – that's known as Royalty Pharma's "short interest".
-This figure is 13.6% up from 4.0 million last month.
+There are currently 8.7 million Royalty Pharma shares held short by investors – that's known as Royalty Pharma's "short interest".
+This figure is 3.3% down from 9.0 million last month.

 There are a few different ways that this level of interest in shorting Royalty Pharma shares can be evaluated.

-Royalty Pharma's "short interest ratio" (SIR) is the quantity of Royalty Pharma shares currently shorted divided by the average quantity of Royalty Pharma shares traded daily (recently around 754593.42105263).
-Royalty Pharma's SIR currently stands at 6.08.
-In other words for every 100,000 Royalty Pharma shares traded daily on the market, roughly 6080 shares are currently held short.
+Royalty Pharma's "short interest ratio" (SIR) is the quantity of Royalty Pharma shares currently shorted divided by the average quantity of Royalty Pharma shares traded daily (recently around 3.4 million).
+Royalty Pharma's SIR currently stands at 2.6.
+In other words for every 100,000 Royalty Pharma shares traded daily on the market, roughly 2600 shares are currently held short.

 To gain some more context, you can compare Royalty Pharma's short interest ratio against those of similar companies.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Royalty Pharma.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Royalty Pharma.

 Find out more about how you can short Royalty Pharma stock.